 Views, likes, comments and shares all help to keep a health blogger’s conversation going beyond the blog.
 Comments also give bloggers an opportunity to respond and extend the conversation.
 Comments can be viewed as a measure of success, defined by engagement – they demonstrate that readers care enough about the content to comment, like or share.

-#3 Successful health bloggers build a tribe
+#3 They build a tribe

 A tribe, also referred to as a community or a following, is integral to a health blogger’s success.
 Not only do health bloggers build their own communities, they connect with people on an individual level and share one another’s stories on their platforms.
 They find common ground and are easy to relate to.